hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-framework-dotnet.md

             </td>
             <td>
+                Signed-off-by: Stephen Curran <swcurran@gmail.com>

 #### Short description of what this resolves:
-This PR enables implementers to select different types of return routing.
-Before, the `return_routing` decorator was always set to `all` and could not be changed.
-Now, the default value is still `all`, but the value can be defined via a parameter of `SendReceiveAsync`.
+There are some references in the repo to the old "streetcred-id" GitHub organization that need to be changed to "trinsic-id".
+Another party has grabbed the "streetcred-id" github account and is using it, so the links are no longer reliable.

 #### Changes proposed in this pull request:

-- Add parameter to `SendReceiveAsync` in `IMessageService.cs` and `DefaultMessageService.cs` which specifies the desired return_routing type
+- Rename several paths into GitHub to use Trinsic

+**Fixes**: #

             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2021-11-01 15:21:27 +0000 UTC
+        Created At 2021-11-18 01:13:38 +0000 UTC
     </div>
 </div>